newfacetv/mydigisign-website/README.md

-# MyDigiSign Website
+# MyDigiSign.AI Website

-A modern, responsive website for MyDigiSign - AI-Powered Digital Signage for Everyone.
+A modern, responsive website for MyDigiSign.AI - AI-Powered Digital Signage for Everyone.
 Built with HTML5, CSS3, and vanilla JavaScript.

 ## 🎨 Features